coxmars/CodeForFree-App/README.md

 ## Room for Improvement
-Include areas you believe need improvement / could be improved.
-Also add TODOs for future development.

 Room for improvement:
-- Improvement to be done 1
-- Improvement to be done 2
+- The code for the blog handlers could be a lot better, it's inefficient due to the few minutes it took to add it, with time it can be a lot better.
+- In the login and registration alerts should appear to correctly guide the user.

 To do:
-- Feature to be added 1
-- Feature to be added 2
+- Implement the main functionality of learning programming languages.
+- Improve the blog section.

 ## Acknowledgements
-Give credit here.
-- This project was inspired by...
-- This project was based on [this tutorial](https://www.example.com).
-- Many thanks to...
+- Many thanks to [CalebLoría](https://github.com/Caleb-LGZ) for the help during the project.

 ## Contact